LubinKerhuel/hugo/content/post/pitot-build/index.md

 numbered="true"
 >}}

-A 2mm flexible tube originally used to protect fish lines connect the pitot tube with the sensor.
+A 2mm flexible tube, originally for protecting fish lines, connect the sensor to the pitot tube.

 {{< figure
 src="/img/pitot-darcy-prandtl-tubesoupledecathlon.jpg"